Scratch introduces programming concepts in an engaging way to a wide range of students from third grade to college intro to CS classes.

 Scratch in Codio

 You can now offer your class the desktop version of Scratch in Codio.
-There’s no need to create Scratch accounts for your students and your students won’t need to install special software or have a specific type of computer.
-Codio works on Chromebooks as well!
+There’s no need to create Scratch accounts for your students and they won't need to install special software or have a specific type of computer when you’re teaching scratch on the Codio platform.
+Codio works on Chromebooks, as well!

-The desktop version of Scratch has all the features of the online version but because it is the standalone version, they won’t be able to view or comment on Scratch community projects.
-This means your students won’t be distracted by projects on the Scratch website and you won’t need to monitor project commenting.
+The desktop version of Scratch has all the features of the online version but because it is the standalone version, your students won’t be able to view or comment on Scratch community projects.
+This means your students won’t be distracted by projects on the Scratch website, and you won’t need to monitor project commenting.

-With guides you can provide instructions for an assignment side-by-side with the Scratch development environment.
+With guides available for teaching Scratch on the Codio platform, you can provide instructions for an assignment side-by-side with the Scratch development environment.
 No more being asked, “What was I supposed to do?”
 Students can view your instructions and complete their tasks on the same screen.

-To create an empty Scratch project in Codio, select File > New from the Codio menu and create a file with an .sb3 suffix.
-You can set up your Guide to automatically open the Scratch file you want your students to use.
+To create an empty Scratch project when teaching Scratch on the Codio platform, simply select File > New from the Codio menu and create a file with an .sb3 suffix.
+You can set up your guide to automatically open the Scratch file you want your students to use.

 If you want to use a project you have already created on the web version of Scratch, open the project in Scratch and select File > Save to your computer, then in Codio select File > Upload and open the Scratch file you downloaded.